convert-cart/magento2-plugin/README.md

 2. Clear Magento cache: `bin/magento cache:clean`
 3. Check the logs in `var/log` for any error messages.

+## Uninstall

+Please use the following command to uninstall the plugin and delete all the tables and settings related to the plugin,

+      bin/magento module:uninstall Convertcart_Analytics

 ### Setting up folder & file permissions,

 If you encounter folder permission issues on folder such as cache, please use the following commands to set the appropriate permissions for public files and directories: